dpk14/GameEngine/README.md

 The changes definitely improved the API, namely by making it extremely flexible.
 The Strings carried around by the Engine can contain any information the author wishes them to.

-For the first week and a half, Entity-Component design was not even being used.
+For the first week and a half, Entity-Component design was not in our horizon.
 We had a GameObject superclass and a hierarchy of subclasses that specified unique extensions to this.
 But because some superclasses contained variables and methods that could be used by the same object, code was getting duplicated, and the superclass hierarchy was becoming to extensive.
 Entity-Component design made methods and features attachable and replaceable between objects.

 The Engine team shared anecdotes of times they had been pressured into code duplication by the existing model, so we discussed alternatives and one of our team members introduced the entity-component design pattern.
 Components classes were inevitably very passive, and simply packaged passive variables supplemented by getters and setters.
 However, these minor cons were easily outshined by the extensibility provided by ECS: GameObject defaults do not have to be hard-coded, and can be custom-defined by the author using the infinite combinations of components possible.

 Entity-Component design is clearly the superior design model.
 Data is saved and transferred concisely between modules solely through an instance of the Game object.
 The Game object contains a list of GameObjects, as well as a list of scenes, each of which contains a list of Instances, which are built from GameObjects.

 Alternatively, we were planning on the authoring environment directly creating the Engine Controller's key data types and saving them to file.
-Our concern was that there was no apparent way -- at least with Json -- to save these data structures directly to file.
+Our concern was that there was no apparent way -- at least with JSON -- to save these data structures directly to file.
-We could only get Json to save strings, so we were forced to represent our data types with Strings.
+We could only get JSON to save strings, so we were forced to represent our data types with Strings.
 The Engine team designed a Parser class with an abundance of adder methods, which can be called from a string to build the Maps and Sets the controller needs entry by entry.
-The consequence of this is that building the data types is a lot more inefficient (albeit seemingly inevitable with Json).
-In fact, it is somewhat painstaking.
-The syntax of the String has to be precise in order for Groovy to recognize it, and this leads to very menial and frustrating scriptwriting with no error checking in the authoring environment.
-I think it would have been wiser to research alternative ways of saving the data types to file, or maybe withdrawing from Json use.

-Conclusions
+### Conclusions

-Reflect on what you have learned about designing programs through this project, using any code in the project as examples:
-Describe the best feature of the project's current design and what did you learn from reading or implementing it?
-Describe the worst feature that remains in the project's current design and what did you learn from reading or implementing it?
-Consider how your coding perspective and practice has changed during the semester:
-What is your biggest strength as a coder/designer?
-What is your favorite part of coding/designing?
-What are two specific things you have done this semester to improve as a programmer this semester?
-I think the best feature of our design is our minimal dependency, namely our ability to attach any kind of engine to the authoring environment, and the fact that the engine has only one access point.
+The best feature of our design is our minimal dependency, namely our ability to attach any kind of engine to the authoring environment, and the fact that the engine has only one access point.
 Designing the Controller has given me a concept of how to create a concise API by creating controller-type classes to take in one or two data types from external modules and use that data type to perform internal method calls throughout the engine.
 It has also given me ideas about how to condense information into one well structured data type (in our case, the Game object) to be exchanged between modules.

-The worst feature of the project is by far the scripting reliance in the authoring environment.
+The worst feature of the project is the scripting reliance in the authoring environment.
 Having scripting capability is not an issue, but there absolutely must be a better system of supplemental GUIs to guide the process of String creation, because game making is as of now a painstaking ordeal.
 I have learned to avoid using Strings alone to carry information, and in the future if I want to pass information with Strings, I will try to use them in conjunction with custom made classes which can easily interpret the contents of the String, requiring less precise and complex syntax from the user.

-I think that my biggest strength as a coder is in my adaptability.
+My biggest strength as a coder is in my adaptability.
 I am able to produce out-of-the box ideas quickly and test them quickly to determine whether they are worth using, and I am good at determining and accepting well in advance whether or not I should disband an idea.
-I write code that is usually easy to extend and refactor, so these changes tend not to be too revolutionary.
+I write code that is easy to extend and refactor, so these changes tend not to be too revolutionary.

 My favorite part of coding is by far planning collaboratively.
-I am a very social person, and I also require knowing almost exactly what I will be implementing before I begin, otherwise my code will lack direction, conviction, and concision.
-Planning allows me to keep in touch with my big picture goals with a project, and reminds me of my purpose.
+I'm very social, and I also require knowing almost exactly what I will be implementing before I begin, otherwise my code will lack direction, conviction, and concision.
+Planning allows me to keep in touch with my big-picture goals with a project, and reminds me of my purpose.

-One of the key strategies I've developed is locating portions of a design that can be isolated into a unified, independent part (a module or class hierarchy), and then minimizing the access points to this module from outside sources.
+One of the key strategies I've developed is locating portions of a design that can be isolated into a unified, independent part (a module or class hierarchy), and then minimizing the access points to this module.
 Sometimes reducing access points prevents modules from accessing the full utility of a module, so this process must be very intentional and cautious.
-Another one of my strategies has been removing redundant code by locating duplicated or slightly parallel code that can be isolated into a separate helper method with shared access between the methods that appear to have duplication.